javascript-tutorial/en.javascript.info/1-js/1-getting-started/4-devtools/article.md

 <img src="safari.png">

-Now [key Cmd+Alt+C] can toggle on the console.
+Now [key Cmd+Opt+C] can toggle the console.
 Also the new top menu item has appeared with many useful options.

 ## Other browsers